codeIntrovert/90daysOfDSA/README.md

 <!-- Contributing -->
-## :wave: Contributing
+## 🤝 Contributing

 <a href="https://github.com/codeintrovert/365DaysOfDSA/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=codeintrovert/365DaysOfDSA" />
 </a>

-Contributions are always welcome!
-Visit [CONTRIBUTING.md](https://github.com/codeintrovert/365DaysOfDSA) for more information
+Contributions are welcome and encouraged!
+Whether you find a bug, have a suggestion, or want to add your own solution, please follow the [contribution guidelines](https://github.com/codeIntrovert/365daysOfDSA/blob/main/CONTRIBUTING.md)

 <!-- License -->